 Frenchie just recently came back from an awesome trip from U.S.A and Iceland and from that alone he had tons to tell, which is probably yet another story to tell.
-We discussed about long flights and other travel mishaps which lead us to this story about his first international flight (or should I say, first flight ever) to Iceland.
+We discussed long flights and other travel mishaps which lead us to this story about his first international flight (or should I say, first flight ever) to Iceland.
 You see, as he told me, this flight was very important for him as he just quit his restaurant job where he was a trainee to be a Pastry Chef and decided not to attend the Culinary School where he already got a slot.
-That said, he basically left every good opportunity he had in order to work for a chocolate factory in Iceland because you know, why not.
-Its Iceland.
+That said, he left every good opportunity he had to work for a chocolate factory in Iceland because you know, why not.
+It’s Iceland.
 It was a cool idea.
 So, whatever.
-After a discussion with his parents about the Pros and Cons of leaving he still decided to travel and explore seeking adventure in a foreign land with his backpack and basic english with a French twist in baggage – not to mention he was only 18.
+After a discussion with his parents about the Pros and Cons of leaving he still decided to travel and explore seeking adventure in a foreign land with his backpack and basic English with a French twist in baggage – not to mention he was only 18.

 “Where is it?” his brother asked looking at Frenchie’s bewildered face

 “Please don’t tell me you lost it!” his brother added

-“Oh I know where exactly it is…” Frenchie replied
+“Oh, I know where exactly it is…” Frenchie replied